 As noted in the statistics above, children simply learn better and make greater strides when EI services are provided sooner rather than later.
 Simply put, the more practice children have at foundational skills, the quicker they will learn them.
 These critical skills are often called “core skills,” “prerequisites” or “pivotal skills.”
 If children learn these core skills earlier, then they will have more opportunities and more practice to work on the skills that are built upon their early skills.
 The value of Early Intervention is in comprehensive, government-supported services that help young children get on the right learning trajectory from their first years.

 About the Author

 Gregory Paquette has been working in the field of Behavior Analysis since 2005.
 He received his Master’s degree in Applied Behavior Analysis and became board certified in 2008.
 Gregory started his work in the field at the renowned New England Center for Children outside Boston, MA, where he served a variety of roles helping children and adults with autism and related disabilities reach their full potential.
 After leaving the center, Gregory worked as a BCBA conducting school and home consultation in both Massachusetts and Florida.
 While serving as a Director at Butterfly Effects, he oversaw ABA services in the Southeast United States and later opened an Early Intervention services division for a large agency in western Massachusetts.
 His passions in the field include building independent living skills for consumers, increasing effective supervision processes and limiting staff errors while increasing quality assurance in program implementation.
-Since starting at CentralReach almost 4 years ago, Gregory has worked across departments, helping clinical users onboard, implement, and roll out their workflows agency-wide using the platform.
-His current focus is working as a strategist for enterprise clients who are improving their workflows electronically and working to scope new clinical products to help agencies streamline their processes.
+Since starting at CentralReach almost 5 years ago, Gregory has worked across departments, helping clinical users onboard, implement, and roll out their workflows agency-wide using the platform.
+His current focus is working to develop a CentralReach Certification program as well as developing a team of experts to assist in optimizing our customer’s day to day workflows.